PhotoboothProject/photobooth/faq/faq.md

 This feature will automatically and in regular intervals copy (sync) new pictures to a plugged-in USB stick.
 Currently works on Raspberry PI OS only.

-Use the `install-raspbian.sh` script to get the operating system setup in place.
+Use the `install-photobooth.sh` script to get the operating system setup in place.
-**Note:** If you have declined the question to enable the USB sync file backup while running the `install-raspbian.sh` you need to run the following commands to get the operating system setup done:
+**Note:** If you have declined the question to enable the USB sync file backup while running the `install-photobooth.sh` you need to run the following commands to get the operating system setup done:
 ```
 wget https://raw.githubusercontent.com/andi34/photobooth/dev/enable-usb-sync.sh
 sudo bash enable-usb-sync.sh